abishekatp/notes/notes/QC/131_MS_Classical_Information.md

  \end{equation}
  $$

+ ### How can we calculate the tensor product of three or more vectors?

-One more thing to note is we can recursively define the tensor product of n vector.
-The logic goes like this to compute the tensor product n vectors, first get the tesnor product of n-1 vectors and multiply it with n'th vector.
-To compute the tendor product of n-1 vector first get the tesnor product of n-2 vectors and then multiply it with the (n-2)'th vector.
+One way to do this is, we can recursively define the tensor product of n vector.
+The logic goes like this, to compute the tensor product n vectors, first get the tesnor product of n-1 vectors and multiply it with n'th vector.
+To compute the tendor product of n-1 vector first get the tesnor product of n-2 vectors and then multiply it with the (n-1)'th vector.
 This will go on like this until there are just two vectors to multiply.
-The initial state of this recursive product is given below.
+The give below equation is how the first step of this recursive procedure will look like.

 $$
 \begin{equation} \tag{5}